A comparative study of the dynamic critical behavior of the four-state Potts like models: THE MODELS

-where the sum is over all sites of a square lattice, $K_h$ and $K_v$ are the coupling constant in the horizontal and vertical directions, respectively, and $\sigma_{i,j}=\pm 1$ are Ising spin variables located at the sites $(i,j)$ of the lattice.
+where the sum is over all sites of a square lattice, $K_{h}$ and $K_{v}$ are the coupling constant in the horizontal (with three-spin interactions) and vertical (with two-spin interactions) directions, respectively, and $\sigma _{i,j}=\pm 1$ is an Ising spin variable located at each site of the lattice.

-Both BW and IMTSI (for the isotropic case, $K_h=K_v=K$) models undergo a continuous phase transition at critical temperature $K_c=0.5\ln(\sqrt{2}-1)$ which is the same temperature as the Ising model on a square lattice.
-The order parameter of these models is defined as,
+Both BW and 3TU (for the isotropic case, $K_{h}=K_{v}=K$) models undergo a continuous phase transition at the critical temperature $K_{c}=0.5\ln (1+ \sqrt{2})$ which is the same critical temperature of the Ising model on a square lattice.
+The order parameter of these models is defined as

-The BW and IMTSI models present semi-global up-down spin reversal symmetry, i.e., their Hamiltonians are invariant under reversal of all the spins belonging to two of three sublattices into which the original lattice can be decomposed.
+The BW and 3TU models present semi-global up-down spin reversal symmetry \cite{Alcaraz1987}, i.e., their Hamiltonians are invariant under reversal of all the spins belonging to two of three sublattices into which the original lattice can be decomposed.

-The ground state of these models are fourfold degenerate, being that the possible spin configurations of the BW and IMTSI models consist of repetitions of the patterns $\{+,+,+\}$, $\{+,-,-\}$, $\{-,+,-\}$ or $\{-,-,+\}$.
-The main difference between them is that the BW model is defined on a triangular lattice whereas in the FSP and IMTSI models the spins are located on a square one.
+The ground state of these three models is fourfold degenerated, being that the possible spin configurations of the BW and 3TU models consist of repetitions of the patterns $\{+,+,+\}$, $\{+,-,-\}$, $\{-,+,-\}$ or $\{-,-,+\}$.
+The main difference between the three models is that the BW model is defined on a triangular lattice whereas in the FSP and 3TU models the spins are located on a square one.